 On October 21, 2019, the Company retained Latham & Watkins, LLP to conduct an internal investigation relating to potential environmental and Foreign Corrupt Practices Act ("FCPA") compliance matters associated with regulatory permitting at the Tanok facility in Mexico.
 The Company subsequently disclosed to the U.S. Securities and Exchange Commission ("SEC") and the U.S. Department of Justice ("DOJ") the conduct under investigation, and these agencies have commenced an investigation.
-The Company has also disclosed the conduct under investigation to the Mexican Attorney General's Office, which has commenced an investigation, and to Mexican regulatory agencies.
-The Company is cooperating in the government investigations and requests for information.
-The conduct at issue began prior to the Yucatan Acquisition, and the agreement for the Yucatan Acquisition provides the Company with certain indemnification rights that may allow the Company to recover the cost of a portion of the liabilities that have been and may be incurred by the Company in connection with these compliance matters.
+The Company also disclosed the conduct under investigation to the Office of the Attorney General in Mexico, which recently decided (a) that Curation Foods, Inc., did not commit or participate in the criminal conduct disclosed, (b) no criminal action would be taken against Curation Foods, Inc., (c) that no criminal liability was established against Tanok and Yucatan Foods after they were acquired by Curation Foods, Inc., and (d) the decisions do not apply to any individuals who may be responsible for misconduct.
+The Company also disclosed the misconduct to other regulators in Mexico.
+The Company continues to cooperate in the government investigations and requests for information.
+The conduct at issue began prior to the Yucatan Acquisition, and the agreement for the Yucatan Acquisition rights that may allow the Company to recover the cost of a portion of the liabilities that have been and may be incurred by the Company in connection with these compliance matters.
 On September 2, 2020, one of the former owners of Yucatan filed a lawsuit against the Company in Los Angeles County Superior Court for breach of employment agreement, breach of contract, breach of holdback agreement, declaratory relief and accounting, and related claims.
 The Plaintiff seeks over \$10.0 million in damages, including delivery of shares of his stock held in escrow for the indemnification claims described above.
 On November 3, 2020, the Company filed an answer and cross-complaint against the Plaintiff and other parties for fraud, indemnification, and other claims, and seeking no less than \$80 million in damages.

 At this stage, the ultimate outcome of these or any other investigations, legal actions, or potential claims that may arise from the matters under investigation is uncertain and the Company cannot reasonably predict the timing or outcomes, or estimate the amount of net loss after indemnification, or its effect, if any, on its financial statements.
 Separately, there are indemnification provisions in the purchase agreement that may allow the Company to recover costs for breach of the purchase agreement from the seller.
-Because recovery of amounts are contingent upon a legal settlement, no amounts have been recorded as recoverable costs through August 29, 2021.
+Because recovery of amounts are contingent upon a legal settlement, no amounts have been recorded as recoverable costs through November 28, 2021.